gatasi/gatasi/README.md

 ## Current interests

 My short-term goal is to get hired as a Full-Stack Developer.
-In order to achieve it I'm focused on mastering Javascript — more specifically the MERN stack and building an outstanding portfolio.
+In order to achieve it, I'm focused on mastering Javascript — more specifically the MERN stack — and building an outstanding portfolio.